The Latest: AP Source: Texas shooter got gun at private sale

 Obtaining the weapon through a private sale, as opposed to buying it through a licensed gun dealer, would’ve allowed Ator to skirt the background check.

-Authorities said Ator killed seven people and injured 22 others during his rampage on Saturday in Odessa, Texas.
+Authorities said Ator killed seven people and injured around two dozen others during his rampage on Saturday in Odessa, Texas.

 A neighbor of the gunman who killed seven people in West Texas described him as “a violent, aggressive person” that would fire his guns at all hours of the night.